CS2401-Fall2021/lab4-Population/README.md

 ![paradise](https://i5.walmartimages.com/asr/1322e8cf-02cb-42b0-957c-5f67c4d33ad5_1.ed3040664283e11a726301a23f5e4332.jpeg?odnWidth=612&odnHeight=612&odnBg=ffffff)

 First, let's assume we have a moose paradise with no predators, infinite resources, and every moose lives to full maturity.
+Furthermore, you have a very special type of moose population that allows you to have fractions of a moose.

+Note: You *CANNOT* have negative moose

 Assume the following statistics:

 * Each year in the Spring, 1/2 of the moose population produce a baby moose calf.
 * Every year in the Fall, 1/6 of the moose population dies due to old age.

 You are working as an intern researcher, but your lab notes are incredibly messy and while you know at some point, a herd of <20 moose were added to the moose paradise, you don't know exactly when or exactly how many there were at the begining.
-Furthermore, you're still waiting on this year's population count to come in, so you don't quite know the exact number.
+Furthermore, you're still waiting on this year's population count to come in, so you don't quite know the exact number yet.
 To make things worse, your boss is looking for your report to be finished as soon as possible in order to get the team more funding for moose-counting.
 What can you do?
-Write a function that takes the current population to determine when the first 10 moose came to your moose paradise.

 ### Method 1
+Write a function that determines when the first moose came to your moose paradise given the current population

-Should you do this recursively?
+* Should you do this recursively?
 Or iteratively?
+(2 pts)

+* Why?
 (5 pts)

-Why?
-(5 pts)

-What edge cases should you consider?
-(5 pts)
+* What edge cases should you consider?
+(3 pts)

-Implement the proposed solution.
+* Implement the proposed solution.
 (10 pts)

+* If there were 1000 moose today, how long ago did the first moose arrive(3 pts)

 ### Method 2
+Eureka!
+You found that there were 12 moose in your original moose herd, but only know that the current moose population is at least 1000.

+Write a function that returns how long ago the herd began

-What if you knew exactly how many moose started in the moose paradise?
-Should you do this recursively?
+* Should you do this recursively?
 Or iteratively?
+(2 pts)

+* Why?
 (5 pts)

-Why?
-(5 pts)

-What edge cases should you consider?
-(5 pts)
+* What edge cases should you consider?
+(3 pts)

-Implement the proposed solution.
+* Implement the proposed solution.
 (10 pts)

+* If there are at least 1000 moose today, how long ago did the first 12 moose arrive(3 pts)